Microsoft Office 365 security best practices for business

 User access is the major Office 365 security weak point.
 And credential theft is the most common attack vector.
 Make it harder to mount credential stuffing attacks by enforcing strong password policies across all users.

-Generally, users shouldn't t reuse passwords from other network assets.
+Generally, make sure users do not reuse passwords from other network assets.
 Every Office 365 user requires unique credentials, with no exceptions.

 7. Strengthen data security controls